datasciencetrialgit/ContactForm/README.md

 ## Security
 - Uses a honeypot field to block most bots.
+- SMTP credentials are stored securely in Google Cloud Secret Manager, not in environment variables.
 - For more advanced security, consider adding a math challenge or reCAPTCHA on your frontend and validating it before submitting to this function.

 ## Google Cloud Setup Summary